 We are thrilled to celebrate our 2019 Awardees, Kate Maehr and the Greater Chicago Food Depository.
 Ms. Maehr is Executive Director and CEO of the Greater Chicago Food Depository (GCFD), an organization providing food for the hungry while striving to end hunger in our community.
 As director of GCFD, Ms. Maehr has led a number of initiatives aimed at serving those in need while addressing hunger’s root causes.
 Maehr oversees GCFD’s network of pantries, soup kitchens, shelters, mobile programs, and programs for children, older adults and veterans.

 For more than twenty years, Maehr has shepherded GCFD operations to meet rising demand, developed new programs to serve priority populations, and advocated for strong anti-hunger policy at the local, state and federal levels.
 After the Great Recession, GCFD increased food distribution by more than 20 million pounds.
 Other initiatives include launching the 2007 Mobile Pantry Program for fresh food distribution, the 2009 SNAP resources outreach service to facilitate assistance, the 2010 Lunch Bus program for children during summer months, and the 2013 partnership with the Jesse Brown VA Medical Center, opening of one the nation’s first food pantries in a VA hospital.

 A leading voice in the fight against hunger, Ms.Maehr serves as co-chair for the Illinois Commission to End Hunger and is a board member of Feeding America and Feeding Illinois.
 Among numerous recognitions, Maehr received Feeding America’s 2013 Dick Goebel Public Service Award.
-HCC is honored to join those who have recognized the impact and contribution Ms. Maehr has had on our community.
+HCC is honored to join those who have recognized the impact and contribution Ms. Maehr and the GCFD have had on our community.

 2019 Award Dinner Committee